Ohio Wesleyan University

-Open to all students, the departmental literary awards seek to honor the best undergraduate writing in fiction, poetry, creative nonfiction/essay, playwriting/screenwriting, and academic and scholarly work.
+Open to all students, the departmental literary awards seek to honor the best undergraduate writing in fiction, poetry, creative nonfiction/essay, playwriting/screenwriting, and academic/scholarly work.
 Please click here to see the newly revised online entry submission information.
 All entries must be submitted no later than the announced deadline.

 Founded at Dakota Wesleyan in 1924, Sigma Tau Delta has an outstanding national reputation.
-Ohio Wesleyan University established the Eta Sigma Chapter here several years ago in order to recognize outstanding achievement in the English Department.
+Ohio Wesleyan University established the Eta Sigma Chapter here several years ago in order to recognize outstanding achievements in the English Department.

 Students must meet the requirements for inclusion in the English Honorary.
 Each student must be a registered major or minor, have a 3.5 GPA or greater in English, be in the top 35 percent of their class, and have completed at least 3 English courses above the freshman writing course.